Pyrix25633/risc-sim/README.txt

 ║  ├────────────────────────────────────────────────────────────────────────────────────────────┤   ║
 ║  │ + Program Counter: 16bit register for the address of the next instruction                  │   ║
 ║  │ + Instruction Register: 16bit register for the current instruction                         │   ║
-║  │ + Stack Pointer: 16bit register for the address of the next free location for the stack    │   ║ ║  │ + Address Register: 16bit register for the address to put on the address bus               │   ║
+║  │ + Stack Pointer: 16bit register for the address of the next free location in the stack     │   ║ ║  │ + Address Register: 16bit register for the address to be put on the address bus            │   ║
-║  │ + Data Register: 16bit register for the data to put on the data bus                        │   ║
+║  │ + Data Register: 16bit register for the data to be put on the data bus                     │   ║
 ║  │ + Status Register:                                                                         │   ║
 ║  │  - Z: 1bit register for zero                                                               │   ║
 ║  │  - N: 1bit register for negative                                                           │   ║